QuickRelease/smart-city-emergency-routing/README.md

 # Smart City Emergency Routing

-Project created for ZF Hackathon 2022
+Project completed by the ALTEN Labs Team for the ZF Hackathon 2022

 ## Instructions